ServiteChurch/ServiteChurch.github.io/content/headline.md

-#### BREAKING NEWS: Masses have resumed since Saturday 4th July.
-Fewer masses than normal will be celebrated and strict [social distancing](socialdistancing.htm) guidelines wil apply.
+#### Masses are taking place however fewer masses than normal will be celebrated and strict [social distancing](socialdistancing.htm) guidelines wil apply.
 See [here](masstimes.htm) for times and details.